Virtual

 Works in company is a third option for keeping your horse in shape and testing its abilities.
 Works in company can either be done with 2 or 3 horses together.
 With works in company you can get a better idea of how your horse may perform against competition.
 The same restrictions apply to works in company that apply to individual works.

-The stamina hit for works in company will be greater than an indiviual workout but slightly less than a race on average.
-The gain on the condition meter will be less than an individaul workout but slightly more than a race on average.
+The stamina hit for works in company will be greater than an individual workout but slightly less than a race on average.
+The gain on the condition meter will be less than an individual workout but slightly more than a race on average.
 The hit on the consistency meter will be more than an individual workout but slightly less than a race on average.
 The movement on the distance meter will be the same as an individual workout.

 24 - Maintenance